 Location: Flanders Make - Lommel

 Vehicle manufacturers are under considerable pressure to shift away from fossil fuels.
 In future, electric vehicles will dominate the streets.
 Nevertheless, we still need plenty of research before electric drives will have gained the confidence of the general public and completely replace conventional combustion engines.
 Among others, the range and cost of the battery are still major issues.

 To anticipate the trend towards ever increasing flexibility, more and more electric drives are being integrated in machines.
-At the moment, very comprehensive and thus time-consuming and cost-intensive tests on machine prototypes are necessary so as to analyse the robustness and energy efficiency of these drives.
+Currently, very comprehensive and thus time-consuming and expensive tests on machine prototypes are necessary to analyse the robustness and energy efficiency of these drives.

 In the E-Powertrain Lab, we test components for energy-efficient vehicles and machines.
 The infrastructure integrates hardware in-the-loop (HiL) facilities that enable companies to accelerate the development of new products.
-Drivetrain components can here be tested in an early stage in realistic conditions without having to integrate them in a vehicle or machine.
+Here, we test drivetrain components in an early stage in realistic conditions without having to integrate them in a vehicle or machine.
 This accelerates the design process, reduces the number of tests that must be performed on the end product and has most definitely a positive impact on the costs.

 Realistic tests in a virtual world